When does an object stop being something merely materialistic and start being something special?

 Sabinna looked into items she has had since childhood, that she has kept with her throughout her life, even when moving house or even abroad.
 These include a letter from her Grandma, a necklace and a ring.
 Using these as referenced she thought about the lessons and traditional Russian techniques her Grandma passed down to her and brought these into the design of the new collection.

-Key pieces in the collation include knee length dresses with gathers and pleats in block colours; blood red and navy, as well as denim and in double sided woven floral design.
-SABINNA’s signature knitwear is seen in the form of sweaters with layered neck detailing and in a new interpretation of crotchet flowers: a mix of lace and marino wool.
+Key pieces in the collation include knee-length dresses with gathers and pleats in block colours; blood red and navy, as well as denim and in double-sided woven floral design.
+SABINNA’s signature knitwear is seen in the form of sweaters with layered neck detailing and in a new interpretation of crotchet flowers: a mix of lace and merino wool.
 The collection also includes T-shirts, designed with slogans written in reverse – something personal that only you can read when looking in a mirror.

 The invitation also follows this idea with wording spelt backwards and a reflective panel so it can only be read in the reflection.